 I have a conflict with an event, is there a makeup time?

-Most events will happen once or twice in fall semester and once or twice in spring semester.
-Keep an eye on the Handshake calendar and the UCS News and Events site for other alternatives.
+Most events will be offered in fall semester and in spring semester, with possible virtual recordings for future access.
+Keep an eye on the Handshake calendar and the UCS News and Events site for details.